johngage/tlpf-1/content/courses/how-we-built-the-tegla-loroupe-peace-foundation-refugee-olympic-team-web-site-with-wowchemy-hugo-and-netlify/_index.md

 For greatest control of file names, directory names, and file content, **Atom** is easiest.
 You can change file names, move files around, see the content of image files, and have a complete view of your entire site.
 In particular, you use **Atom** to edit the specialized "configuration" files that describe to **Hugo**  and **Wowchemy** how to make all the different components work with each other.
 With some effort, you can do most of that in the **Github** editor, except edit the "configuration" files.
 In **NetlifyCMS,** you can't change file names or move files around, or even see the "configuration" files, but you do have the "what you see is what you get" interface.
 Most content editing should take place in **NetlifyCMS.**

 #### Overall Site Maintenance

+#### What to do with the Hugo software that converts markdown files to HTML

+When you commit a change to **Github**, Hugo goes to work, updating everything, changing all the files from Markdown to HTML, inserting headers and links, and finally writing all the finished HTML pages to a directory you don't see, named "publish", which is sent to **Netlify** to publish.

+Hugo shortcodes

+Making sense of how a Hugo template works

 #### Possible Site Migration from Netlify to Cloudshare